OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/watchdog.md

 description: Configure a scheduled task to monitor the Tentacle service(s)
 ---

-Configure a scheduled task to monitor the Tentacle service(s)
+Configure a scheduled task to monitor the Tentacle service(s).

 **watchdog options**